pavan485/postgres-nodejs/README.md

     }

 ---
-3. In the "config_postgres.yml" file, enter your PostgreSQL server address and port.
+3. In the "config_postgres.js" file, enter your PostgreSQL server address and port.
 The default Graphite URL for a local installation is http://localhost:5432

 ## How to run
-- In the /postgres-nodejs directory, run `python application.py` after uncommenting the `while (True):` and `sleep.time()` line in the same file
+- In the /postgres-nodejs directory, run `node insert_db.js` after uncommenting the `var interval=setInterval(run,900000)` and commenting out the `run()` line in the same file

 **or**